 Boeing stands in heated competition with Airbus, its European rival.
 Airbus signed a deal in July to build a second manufacturing plant in China and already has strong foothold in the region.
 It assembles its A320 single-aisle model in Tianjin, which flows mostly into the Chinese market.
 Airbus is completing agreements with the state to manufacture its wider A330 model.

 China has been encouraging foreign state manufacturers to grow their base in the sector as the country’s aerospace industry grows stronger.
 The number of state-owned airlines in the country grows substantially as air travel around China increases.
 A sprout of budget airlines have also began emerging to compete with national airlines.

 According to official estimates, air travel to, from and within china is expected to triple to 1.3 billion by 2034.
 The nation is poised to become the world’s biggest aviation market within two decades, with already one in five passengers flying within, to or from the country.
 The east Asian state will displace the United States as the world’s largest travel market in coming years.

-The nation accounts for around a quarter of Boeing’s (NYSE:BA) deliveries this year so far.
+The nation accounts for around a quarter of Boeing’s deliveries this year so far.
 It is the airplane firm’s biggest international market.